Project Description, Notes and Schedule

 At the end of the exhibition season, ownership of each collage is determined by its Principal Author, according to a choice.
 One option: The Principal Author requests the return of their collage, and such arrangements are made.
 The other option: The collage is bequeathed to the Berkeley Commonplace Collaborative Collage Collection.
 This collection is catalogued and maintained for posterity, and selections are included in an ongoing, rotating exhibition.
 If, by the end of the calendar year, no arrangements for a collage’s return have been made, that collage becomes part of The Collection.

-‘Send By‘ dates are recommendations aimed at assuring timely deliveries.
+‘Sent by‘ dates are recommendations aimed at assuring timely deliveries.
 Actual delivery times will vary.
-‘Received By‘ dates are deadlines.
+‘Received by‘ dates are deadlines.